sai-krupa-k/sai-krupa-k/polygenic-risk-bipolar-disorder/data/README.md

 # Data Folder

+**Note: Due to data use agreements, paid and sensitive real-world research datasets are not uploaded or shared in this repository.
+Please contact the repository owner for more information or instructions on accessing permitted sample data.**

 This folder contains raw and processed data files for the polygenic risk bipolar disorder analysis.

 ## Contents